-- The Grant Recipient shall determine whether the testing is a component of construction or a non-construction/professional service, and then must be consistent with that decision in procurement and requests for reimbursement. - EXAMPLE: Drilling a test well can be considered either a component of construction or a professional service; however, if the test well is procured as an engineering contract (or subcontract), all payment requests must be charged to the engineering line item.
-To determine if the Davis-Bacon Act applies to a test well, please refer to the U.S. Department of Labor (DOL) Field Operations handbook, 15d05, for additional guidance. - Testing services, which require professional services, must comply with the State of Texas' Professional Services Procurement Act.7 - Other services necessary to complete the TxCDBG funded project may be requested for approval by completing the Special Requests section of the TDA-GO Grant Overview page.
+• The Grant Recipient shall determine whether the testing is a component of construction or a non-construction/professional service, and then must be consistent with that decision in procurement and requests for reimbursement.

+EXAMPLE: Drilling a test well can be considered either a component of construction or a professional service; however, if the test well is procured as an engineering contract (or subcontract), all payment requests must be charged to the engineering line item.
+To determine if the Davis-Bacon Act applies to a test well, please refer to the U.S. Department of Labor (DOL) Field Operations handbook, 15d05, for additional guidance.